 Brooklyn Bedding and Dreamcloud are two popular online mattresses.
 They’re both made with individually-wrapped coils and high-quality foam.
-When it comes to durability, both mattresses should be a solid investment.
+When it comes to durability, both mattresses should last at least 10 years.

 But just because they have similar designs doesn’t mean they’re identical.
 Different sleepers will prefer one mattress over the other.
 Let’s dive in and see which one is the best pick for you!